 8. Your photo isn’t what it should be.

-After a busy day of schmoozing at a business conference, it’s hard to remember the name of each and every connection you’ve made.
-But with a nice profile picture to help, it’s a lot easier to put the names with the faces.
-Don’t risk losing followers on social media because you didn’t feel like uploading a photo.
+Depending on how you’ve met your connections or how long you’ve known them, it can be hard to remember the name of each and every connection you’ve made.
+But with a nice profile picture, it’s a lot easier to put names with faces.
+Don’t risk losing followers on social media because you skipped adding a photo.

 How Instagram Users Unfollow